 Note: In order to benefit from the MasterCard exchange rate when using your Starling Bank debit card abroad, make sure that you always pay in the local currency.
 If you select GBP when promoted, you will get charged more.

-We should also note that although the likes of Revolut and Monzo also allow you to withdraw cash abroad for free, the providers limit you to around £200-£600 per month (depending on your account type).
-Starling Bank does not place any limits at all, which is great.
+We should also note that although the likes of Revolut and Monzo also allow you to withdraw cash abroad for free, however the providers limit you to around £200-£600 per month (depending on your account type) before a fee is added.
+Starling Bank does not place any limits at all and you get to withdraw to up to £300 per day which is great.

 Sending Money Overseas